amotaouakkil123/BVH/README.txt

 You've stumbled upon my beginner graphics project as an introduction to OpenGL for COMP 557 at McGill and as well as the math underlying the discipline.
+The src folder contains all the source files used to code the project while the resources directory contains all the shaders and bvh files that are loaded in the project.
 The task was to load a bvh file, draw all the axes at the right spot and then finally implement the draw method DAGNode to recursively draw the animation.
 Using a MatrixStack.
 The source code and resources are provided and only a short video is necessary to view the project